smeludu/Adventure-Game/README.md

 # Adventure-Game
 Web Programming Project One
-Worked on by Eric Burch, Lotechi Ozomah, Sade Nesmith, and Sammy Jay
+Worked on by Eric Burch, Lotechi Ozomah, Sade Nesmith, and Samuel Meludu